Riding the Trend or Protecting Profits | ProPetro Holding Corp. (PUMP)

 ProPetro Holding Corp.
-(NYSE:PUMP) went down by -9.81% from its latest closing price compared to the recent 1-year high of $13.99.
-The company’s stock price has collected 9.63% of gains in the last five trading sessions.
+(NYSE:PUMP) went down by -3.94% from its latest closing price compared to the recent 1-year high of $13.99.
+The company’s stock price has collected -11.41% of loss in the last five trading sessions.
 Press Release reported on 02/23/21 that ProPetro Reports Full Year and Fourth Quarter 2020 Results

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.